rancher/docs/content/rancher/v2.x/en/installation/air-gap-high-availability/install-rancher/_index.md

 aliases:
 ---

-## A. Add the Helm Chart Repository and Render Templates
+## A. Add the Helm Chart Repository

 From a system that has access to the internet, render the installs and copy the resulting manifests to a system that has access to the Rancher server cluster.

-1. Initialize `helm` locally on a system that has internet access.
+1. If you haven't already, initialize `helm` locally on a system that has internet access.

     ```plain
     helm init -c